YOUR GUIDE TO PERSONAL PROTECTIVE EQUIPMENT (PPE)

 Hazards include extremes of temperature, adverse weather, molten metal or chemical spills, impact or penetration, contaminated dust, excessive wear or entanglement of own clothing.
 The options include; disposable or conventional boilersuits and overalls and can be found in specific materials such as flame retardant, anti-static, chain mail, chemically impermeable and high visibility.

 Hazards include abrasions, temperature extremes, cuts and punctures, impact, chemicals, electric shock, skin infection, disease and contamination.
 The options for hand and arm protection include a range of gloves, gauntlets, mitts and wristcuffs.
 Gloves and gauntlets are available for a range of purposes and may be anti-static, chemically impermeable or cut proof.
 Avoid using gloves when operating certain machinery as they could get caught.
 Consider using a separate cotton inner-glove to keep the wearers hand cool and dry and avoid irritation.
-Consider that some people may be allergic to latex.
+Consider that some people may be allergic to latex -nitrile gloves are a good alternative here.

 Hazards include, wet, electrostatic build-up, slipping, cuts and punctures, falling objects, molten metal and chemical splash and abrasion.
-Safety shoes and boots are available with steel capped toes, reinforcement, meatarsal protectors etc. There is also a variety of sole patterns and materials which may be slip resistant, oil or chemical resistant, anti static, electrically conductive or thermally insulating.
+Safety shoes and boots are available with steel capped toes, or composite toes, reinforcement, metatarsal protectors etc. There is also a variety of sole patterns and materials which may be slip resistant, oil or chemical resistant, anti static, electrically conductive or thermally insulating.
 Select appropriate footwear for the risks identified.

 It is important that users wear PPE everytime (and all the time) they are exposed to the risk.
 Signs are a useful way of reminding people they are in a hazardous area and that PPE should be worn, and managers/ supervisors should set a good example to staff.
 Employers should check that PPE is being used as required, and investigate when it is not.